 - product and service suppliers to accredited providers within the schemes; and

-EECCA purpose - advocate for energy efficiency schemes growth
+EECCA purpose - advocate for energy savings schemes' growth

 The EECCA advocates that market-based energy schemes in Australia:

 - be expanded and extended to all jurisdictions, with targets increased and harmonisation critical across schemes;

 - address market barriers, empower customers, reduce customer bills and deliver cost-effective greenhouse gas emission reductions;

 - stimulate investment in new, and more, energy efficient technology, jobs and skills; and